NicolasVPC/iom-wikijs-storage/notes/API/create_order.md

 title: Create order API
 description:
 published: true
-date: 2025-01-29T14:46:46.870Z
+date: 2025-01-29T14:47:05.223Z
 tags: api
 editor: markdown
 dateCreated: 2025-01-28T16:12:00.646Z
 ---

 # how to use the API
-To add an order to the system, make a POST request to `/create/order` with a json file with the following parameters:
+To add an order to the system, make a `POST` request to `/create/order` with a json file with the following parameters:
 - name: string - **required**
 - description: string - **optional**
 - date: Date - **required**